Are you aware of your individual caregiver strengths? What about your internal resources? What is your greatest strength as a family caregiver?

 - Ability to Laugh – To easily see and appreciate the humour in the situation.

-What are your strengths?
+What are your personal strengths?
 How many of these traits do you possess?
 Can you think of more strengths that aren’t on this list?

 Caregiver Strengths Exercise #1